eafit-apolo/apolo-users/docs/source/software/resourcemanager/slurm/info-jobs.rst

 **Getting cluster(s) state**
 ----------------------------

-In Slurm, nodes have different states [2]_, this tells if a job canfu or not be allocated.
+In Slurm, nodes have different states [2]_, this tells if a job can or not be allocated.

 .. csv-table:: Slurm node's states